SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Stage Two: Factorizing the reduced block tridiagonal coefficient matrix

 \section{Stage Two: Factorizing the reduced block tridiagonal coefficient matrix}

 The elimination of nodes interior to each slab that we described in Section \ref{sec:stageone} results in a reduced linear system

-where $\mtx {\tilde u}$ is the reduced solution vector and where $\mtx f$ is the equivalent body load on slab interfaces $I_1, I_3, \dots$ We recall that the matrix $\mtx{T}$ is of size roughly $N/b \times N/b$, and is block tridiagonal with blocks of size $n_{2} \times n_{2}$.
-Solving a system involving a block tridiagonal matrix is straight-forward using a blocked version of Gaussian elimination.
-In Algorithms \ref{alg:sweeping} and \ref{alg:sweeping_solve} we summarize a basic scheme for solving (\ref{eq:Tred_system}) where we separate the process of Gaussian elimination into a ``build stage'' where we explicitly form and invert the Schur complements that arise in the Gaussian elimination, and a ``solve stage'' where the computed inverses are used to solve (\ref{eq:Tred_system}) for a given right hand side.
+where $\mtx {\tilde u}$ is the reduced solution vector and where $\mtx {\tilde f}$ is the equivalent body load on slab interfaces $I_1, I_3, \dots$ The elimination process described in Section \ref{sec:stageone} results a block-tridiagonal reduced system (\ref{eq:Tred_system}) with sub-blocks that are compressible in HBS format.
+Solving a system involving a block tridiagonal matrix is straight-forward using a blocked version of Gaussian elimination, described in Algorithms \ref{alg:sweeping} and \ref{alg:sweeping_solve}.

 \RestyleAlgo{boxruled}

 \RestyleAlgo{boxruled}